-We determine the chemical structure of degradation and synthesis by-products as well as unknown components: Using high-resolution LC-MS measurements we make initial statements on the structure of impurities.
-To elucidate the complete structure, our LC-SPE trapping system provides the option of gaining minimum quantities for subsequent NMR measurements, which we coordinate in your projects in collaboration with cooperation partners.
+We use high-resolution LC-MS measurements to elucidate the chemical structure of degradation and synthesis by-products as well as unknown components.
+This enables us to make initial statements about the structure of the elemental impurities.
+For complete structural elucidation, our LC-SPE trapping system provides the option of obtaining small quantities directly for subsequent NMR measurements.
+These measurements are coordinated in collaboration with our cooperation partners.

 Identified substances can then be synthesised in collaboration with cooperation partners or isolated using (semi-)preparative techniques, and then qualified by HWI as a reference standard.